markafitzgerald1/simulate-cribbage-games/README.md

   - Factor the minimum possible count value of all remaining opponent cards implied by saying Go into play simulations and play simulation based play.
 - Improve development speed and quality:
   - Automate execution and verification of above smoke tests.
+- Improve current best non-simulation-based play strategy:
+  - reconsider adding a cheap (most recent card within 1 or 2 avoid) run setup avoidance to default play strategy;
+  - evaluate lead from low pair before lead from highest low card;
+  - evaluate lead 2 or 3 from 2-3 before lead from highest low card;
+  - evaluate lead A from A-4 before lead from highest low card;
+  - consider dealer respond with higher card of pair adding to 11 in response to pone 10 count lead to set up more 31-2's for self - e.g. dealer play 7 from 7-4 or 8 from 8-3 in response to pone 10 count lead; and
+  - consider improving default play algorithm to lead from high (> 5) pair (e.g. 9 from T-9-9-6) when low lead not possible (1.2 points better than T lead based on simulations).

 ## Post-first version or release short to medium term goals
 - Further improve current best discard strategy: